fif1973/cordova-plugin-ping-cmd/README.md

 #### Check if host is reachable

    * **ipAddress** => Destination ip address
-      * The ip address need to be a public ip or an ip address on the same private network as yours.
+      * The ip address need to be a public ip, ip address on the same private network as yours or a domain name (ex : google.fr).
    * **onsuccess**
       * Return a string
         * ``` Host is reachable ```